-The product of this WG will be a searchable registry of reliable and linked information about databases, content standards (as defined in section 2.2) and journal and funder policies in the life sciences on which a variety of stakeholders can base their decisions.
+The main product of this WG will be principles for linking information about databases, content standards and journal and funder policies in the life sciences.
+In addition the principles will be implemented in a curated and prototype registry enabling access and cross-search of the information, on which a variety of stakeholders can base their decisions.
 Specifically, journals, researchers and funders will be able to recommend or select mature and community endorsed databases and standards, and developers and curators of repositories and content standards will be aware of the requirements they need to meet to ensure their products are discoverable and well described so that they can be used by researchers or recommended by journals and funders.

-To ensure a manageable project size and delivery within the 18-month timeframe, the WG will focus on the life sciences and leverage the existing BioSharing effort; the principles and the registry, however, will be developed in a way that is extendable to other areas of science.
-This use cases-driven WG is led and constituted by prospective adopters as well as technical implementers, many of whom are also leading and/or actively involved in other relevant RDA IGs and WGs, whose activities this WG complements and with which this WG will work closely.
+To ensure a manageable project size and delivery within the 18-month timeframe, the WG will focus on the life sciences and leverage the existing BioSharing1 initiative, already embedded into international infrastructure programmes, such those as by the NIH Big Data To Knowledge Initiative (BD2K)^{2,3,4} and ELIXIR5.
+The principles and the registry, however, will be developed in a way that is extendable to other areas of science.
+This use cases-driven WG is a joint effort with Force116 and it is led and constituted by prospective adopters as well as technical implementers, many of whom are also leading and/or actively involved in other relevant RDA IGs and WGs, whose activities this WG complements and with which this WG will work closely.